-Be aware that each Public Health Unit has resources for teaching topics.
-Please check the unit for these resources before planning a teaching session.
-Also, the Public Health Nurses have had much experience teaching in the community.
-They may have useful resources as well.
+Each Public Health Unit has its own teaching resources.
+Students are advised before planning their teaching session to contact PHNs.
+Public Health Nurses are both knowledgeable and experienced with teaching and may have useful resources that they are willing to share.
 The following is a list of topics that might be suitable for the school you are assigned: